 Members who choose to retain the Renewable Energy Certificates (RECs) will be charged four cents per kWh for every kWh produced for the life of the system.
 (See explanation of RECs below).

-For applications dated 9/1/21 or later, systems 150 kilowatts and smaller will also be charged one cent per kWh for every kWh produced.
+For applications dated 9/1/22 or later, systems 150 kilowatts and smaller will be charged two cent per kWh for every kWh produced.
 Systems larger than 150 kW will be charged five cents per kWh.

 RECs are the claim to the renewability of the power a system generates.
 Applicants for net metering projects must decide whether or not they want to "retain ownership of any environmental attributes associated with the system,” ie retain the RECs associated with the system.